25 best Command Prompt (CMD) commands you should know

 netsh wlan show profile name=WiFi_SSID key=clear

-The purpose is to help you find the password of a wireless network to which you’ve previously connected.
+The purpose is to help you find the password of a wireless network to which you've previously connected.
 Run the first command to see the list of known Wi-Fi networks.
-Note the name of the Wi-Fi for which you want to find the password, and run the second command replacing the WiFi_SSID with that network’s name.
-Once you press Enter, Command Prompt will tell you details about it, including its password.
+Note the name of the Wi-Fi for which you want to find the password, and run the second command replacing the WiFi_SSID with that network's name.
+Once you press Enter, Command Prompt displays details about the network, including its password.
 Neat, right?

 Find the password of your Wi-Fi in CMD